On & Off Campus

 Joe Poulin retired; he’s the man who coined “happy tray” — when a diner removes napkins from a tray after eating, puts glasses upside down, and removes utensils to help the dishwashers do their job.
 Dining Services director Bob Volpi recalled how Poulin took him fishing to Tacoma Lake just after Volpi arrived at Bates years ago.
 Fish were caught, but Volpi said he mostly remembers how Poulin told him how Bates people respected one another.

 The luncheon ended with gifts for Don and Ann Harward — a pair of Adirondack chairs.
 You can get chairs like those through L.L.
 Bean for $179 apiece, but catalog chairs aren’t what the Harwards got.
-Theirs were hand-crafted by Bates physical plant carpenter Frank Roy.
+Theirs were hand-crafted by Bates Facility Services carpenter Frank Roy.

 Dialing for Bobcats